Got $250? Here Are 3 Smart Stocks to Buy Now

 But more than that, Canadians also may not be able to afford smart stocks like we once could.
 Inflation rose 8.1% year-over-year in June after all, reaching a 39-year high, according to Statistics Canada.
 So we certainly can’t be dropping money into the market not knowing when we’ll get it back.

-In the case of these three stocks on the TSX today, it’s a different story.
+In the case of these three stocks on the TSX, it’s a different story.
 Each has long-term data to look back on, and all trade at a cheap price.
 In fact, you could create quite a bit of wealth putting just $250 towards any of these smart stocks today.

 BMO